 Some visit their kin relatives, spend great times and eat lots of apple pies together or have fun in a holiday destination away from busy city life.

-To my friend Maria, USA Independence Day is boring without parades, long ride, camping, barbecues, wine, beers, fireworks, movie, and family.
+To my friend Maria, USA Independence Day is boring without parades, long ride, camping, barbecues, wine, beers, fireworks, movies, and family.
 Lots of things, huh!

 What Happened On This Day